lesleslie/MOVED-TO-GITLAB/README.md

 Don't worry we still you love GitHub!

-This account is used as a proxy between GitLab and the wonderful open-source projects that GitHub graciously hosts.
+This account is primarily used as a mirror for GitLab and a proxy for open-source projects hosted on GitHub.

 Thank you GitHub!